dmazin/dmazin.github.io/_posts/2025-02-28-llm-parallelism.md

     csv_file.close()
 ```

-The above is not thread safe.
-The download_single_page threads might try to write to that file concurrently.
+The above is not thread-safe.
+The download_single_page threads might try to write to that file concurrently, and `csv.writer` itself is not thread-safe.

 One easy way to prevent this is to make each thread take a lock before writing.

+You can tell the LLM to implement it for you, of course, but importantly you need to know that you need to do it in the first place, and you need to understand concurrency well enough to make sure it's implemented right.

 So I say to the LLM, "Use a Lock when writing the CSV file".

-So, it uses `threading.Lock`, which is a context manager we can wrap around blocks.
+The LLM uses `threading.Lock`, which is a context manager we wrap around blocks to make sure they execute one at a time.

 ```python
 import requests